MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-average-cost.md

  To get the average cost for February, the average cost of the piece received in inventory (100.00) is added to the average cost at the beginning of the period (30.00).
 The sum of the two (130.00) is then divided by the total quantity in inventory (2).This gives the resulting average cost of the item in the February period (65.00).
 The average cost is assigned to the inventory decreases in the period (entries 4 and 6).

 ## <a name="setting-the-valuation-date"></a>Setting the Valuation Date
  The **Valuation Date** field in the **Value Entry** table is used to determine in which average cost period an inventory decrease entry belongs.
-This also applies to work in process (WIP) inventory.
+This also applies to work in progress (WIP) inventory.

  The following table shows the criteria that are used to set the valuation date.